-Byte Write operations are supported by the CY7C1303AV18.
+Byte Write operations are supported by the CY7C1302CV25.
 A Write operation is initiated as described in the Write Operation section above.
-The bytes that are written are determined by $BWS_0$ and $BWS_1$ which are sampled with each set of 18-bit data words.
+The bytes that are written are determined by $BWS_0$ and $BWS_1$ which are sampled with each set of 18-bit data word.
 Asserting the appropriate Byte Write Select input during the data portion of a write will allow the data being presented to be latched and written into the device.
-Deasserting the Byte Write Select input during the data portion of a Write will allow the data stored in the device for that byte to remain unaltered.
+Deasserting the Byte Write Select input during the data stored in the device for that byte to remain unaltered.
 This feature can be used to simplify Read/Modify/Write operations to a Byte Write operation.